Mental Health Counseling Visa Sponsorship Jobs in Montana

 Which visa types are most common for mental health counseling roles in Montana?

-The H-1B is the most common visa for licensed mental health counselors, as the role typically qualifies as a specialty occupation requiring at least a master's degree in counseling or a related field.
-The J-1 Conrad 30 waiver program is also relevant for those who completed a J-1 exchange and want to remain in the U.S. by committing to practice in a shortage area, which Montana has many of.
+The H-1B visa is the most common visa for licensed mental health counselors, as the role typically qualifies as a specialty occupation requiring at least a master's degree in counseling or a related field.
+The J-1 visa Conrad 30 waiver program is also relevant for those who completed a J-1 exchange and want to remain in the U.S. by committing to practice in a shortage area, which Montana has many of.

 Which cities in Montana have the most mental health counseling visa sponsorship jobs?